sking-dev/terraform-certification/9-terraform-enterprise/README.md

 AKA "a **private instance** of Terraform Cloud".

-No resource limits!
+- Offers unlimited resources (AKA "no resource limits")

-Plus additional **enterprise-grade features** e.g. audit logging / SAML SSO.
+- Plus additional **enterprise-grade features** e.g. audit logging / SAML SSO.

 _And What About Terraform Cloud?_